THE FRUIT OF THE LAND

-Probably most of us understand that the Old Testament circumcision represents our putting off the old man with his worldliness, lusts, and self-will, and putting on the new man who is created in the moral image of Jesus Christ.
+Probably most of us know that Old Testament circumcision represents our putting off the old man with his worldliness, lusts, and self-will, and putting on the new man who is created in the moral image of Jesus Christ.

-The Passover we understand.
+We understand the Passover.
 It is the eating of the flesh of Christ and the drinking of His blood.
-Every time we resist sin and do the will of Christ we are strengthened by being given His flesh and His blood in the Spirit.
+Every time we resist sin and do the will of Christ, we are strengthened by being given His flesh and His blood in the Spirit.

 Now we come to the manna and the fruit of the land of Canaan.
 Since we are at Gilgal on the plains of Jericho, we are ready now for the produce of our land of promise.